agreenbaum/ImPlaneIA/README.md

 		ff2.fit_fringes(exposure)

-This initializes the fringe fitter with the options you want for measuring fringe observables.
-Then it fits each fits file's data by calling the fit_fringes method.
-Saves the output to directory "targ", etc. in working directory.
-I usually name this by the object name.
+The fringe fitter (with the options you want) measures fringe observables - visibilities and closure phases.
+It fits each exposure by calling the fit_fringes method and saves the output to directories "targ" and "cal1."
+The default is to save to the working directory.
+I usually set savedir to a string with the object's name.

 	targdir = "targ/"
 	caldir = "cal1/"
 	calib = nrm_core.Calibrate([targdir, caldir], nirissdata, savedir = "my_calibrated")

 Instance of Calibrate, gives 2 directories containing target and calibration sources.
 The first directory in the list is always assumed to be the science target.
 Any number of calibrators may be provided.
 Argument savedir default is "calibrated."
-Argument sub_dir_tag not provided here because there is no wavelength axis (see below in GPI example for comparison).
+Argument sub_dir_tag is not provided here because there is no wavelength axis (see below in GPI example for comparison).

 	calib.save_to_oifits("niriss_test.oifits")
 Saves results to oifits. phaseceil keyword arg optional to set a custom dataflag.
 Default flag is set when phases exceed  1.0e1.